Clara-YR/CarND-T2P5-MPC/README.md

 __N__ -- the number of timesteps in the horizon

 ___dt___ -- how much time elapsed between actuations

+T should be as large as possible, while dt should be as small as possible.
+In the case of driving a car, T should be a few seconds, at most.
+Beyond that horizon, the environment will change enough that it won't make sense to predict any further into the future.

 ```
 // TODO: Set the timestep length and duration